 22. Twin Grove RV Resort & Cottages

 Pull your RV into one of the full-service campsites or rent a cottage at Twin Grove RV Resort & Cottages.
-With two pools with slides, a restaurant, arcade, kiddie rides, ice cream shop, mini golf, fitness center, volleyball court, horseshoes, tetherball, basketball, and disc golf, there’s always plenty to do.
+With two pools that have slides, a restaurant, arcade, kiddie rides, ice cream shop, mini golf, fitness center, volleyball court, horseshoes, tetherball, basketball, and disc golf, there’s always plenty to do.
 If you’re looking for a bit more outdoor adventure, the 3,500-acre Swatara State Park is located right next door where you can hike, bike, fish, kayak, wildlife watch, and even hunt for fossils.

 23. Funny Farm Lodging

 If you’re looking for a chill place to enjoy nature and the quiet of the woods, Funny Farm Lodging has 28 glorious acres on land that once comprised the Bennett Farm dating back to 1834.
 Stay in one of their unique lodging properties or at a beautiful, secluded, private campsite.
-Explore and lend a hand if you want on the organic farm where chickens roam free, honey bees are busy buzzing to and fro, and Destiny the Arabian diva is always available for a photo shoot.
+Explore and lend a hand if you want on the organic farm where chickens roam free, honey bees are busy buzzing to and from, and Destiny the Arabian diva is always available for a photo shoot.

 24. Pioneer Campground